Key takeaways

 9. Use sunblock

 Hydrochlorothiazide increases the risk of developing non-melanoma skin cancer.
-That risk approximately triples for people with white skin.
+That risk approximately triples for people with fair skin.
 Avoid the sun.
-If it’s unavoidable, use high SPF sunscreen, and reapply frequently, especially if you are swimming and/or sweating.
+If it’s unavoidable, use a high SPF sunscreen and reapply it frequently, especially when swimming and/or sweating.

 How to treat side effects of hydrochlorothiazide